Sexuality in Somalia: Tradition

 There are various Somali-specific cultural practises which have varying degrees of currency among Somalis.
 These include masaafo, which is the Somali term for elopement.
 Masaafo is carried out for two very different reasons; the first may be in order for a woman to avoid an arranged marriage, a practise which some religious leaders have referred to as "religious syncretism" or "bid'ah" (religious innovation).
-The other motive for masaafo is that it is by its nature spontaneous, and as such exacerbates romanticism.
+The other motive for masaafo is that it is, by its nature, spontaneous, and as such exacerbates romanticism.
 Another Somali cultural practise pertaining to courtship is heerin, whereby a single woman enters a random village whereupon she informs a local about her lovelornness; thereby this local is required to gather male eligible bachelors in the village whereupon she chooses her spouse on the spot on the same day.
 The colonial era scholar and administrator stated that Somali males are nonsentimental creatures, stating:

 The Somali is not a sentimental creature and has not much more regard for a woman, once safely married to her, than he has for his camel.

 The most common marital practises among Somalis which are universal among both southern maamuls (provinces) i.e. konfuur galbeed or Jubaland, or northern such as Puntland, include the following four stipulations: (a) markhaati (witnesses, usually relatives), (b) hadiyad (a gift), (c) ogolaanshada (consent), (d) warfaafin waqaf ah (public declaration).

 Baatilnimo

 Baatilnimo is derivative of the Arabic word Baatil, used by some Somalis to describe controversial, or religiously void and incorrect practises.
 One such controversial practise is xeedho-fur, a custom which is more common in the north which includes xeedho-fur, a type of container (usually containing odkac) roped in an awkward manner which is then unroped by the groom's relative.
-Due to the more adversarial nature of some participants, especially when the grooms family fails to unrope, xeedho-fur can be seen as controversial or backwards.
+Due to the more adversarial nature of some participants, especially when the groom's family fails to unrope, xeedho-fur can be seen as controversial or backwards.
 The most controversial Somali cultural practice pertaining to romantic coaxing is arguably dhabargaraac, a bridenapping practise which is similar to Ala kachuu in Kyrgyzstan.